Skip to main content

 #

-Requirement elicitation or Requirement gathering means to draw out (or define) the software requirements from the business stakeholders.
+Requirement elicitation or Requirement gathering means to draw out (or define) the software requirements from the business stakeholders to fulfil the given business needs/requirements.

-It is a key task for any Business Analyst since requirements serve as the foundation for the solution to business needs.
+It is a key task for any Business Analyst since the software requirements serve as the foundation for the solution to business needs.

 Requirement Elicitation Techniques